gweinert/gweinert/README.md

 ### Howdy 👋

-Hi, I'm Garrett Weinert, a full stack web developer from California.
+I'm Garrett Weinert, a full stack web developer from California.
 I specialize in writing scalable, test driven, pixel perfect web applications.
-Outside of development, you can find me outside on the mountain snowboarding, or in the ocean surfing!
+When I'm not programming, you can find me outside on the mountain snowboarding, or in the ocean surfing!

 ## Technical Skills
 ### Languages